SSWConsulting/SSW.Rules.Content/rules/meeting-do-you-know-what-to-prepare-for-each-meeting/rule.md

 * Controlling the time spent on the PBI presentation

   * Practice the demo beforehand if needed to ensure a succinct delivery.
 This can be in the form of a pre-prepared video if desired
-  * Inform the product owner what the main goal of the PBI is and tell if the team believe it was done or not
+  * Inform the Product Owner what the main goal of the PBI is and tell if the team believe it was done or not
   * If the Product Owner previously saw what was done, ideally the member should just mention that and ask if the PBI is accepted
   * If the member needs to show something, show a couple of examples and ask if the Product Owner wants to see something else